Drinking is a big part of British culture, and with summer on the way, many of us will be having a few beers or wines in the sunshine.

 Alcoholics have a lower life expectancy than most of the population.
 There are several reasons for this.

 Prolonged heavy drinking can cause damage to your heart, liver, and stomach.
 Also, the weight gained due to drinking an extra 1,500 calories (12 cans of lager) can cause obesity and weight-related issues.

-If you are an alcoholic and drink 12 beers a day you will live on average 24-28 years less than average This is around 50 years of life expectancy for men and 55 for women.
-The international average from the Lancet study on alcohol and risk was estimated closer to 40 years of age.Try Desistal to Stop Drinking
+If you are an alcoholic and drink 12 beers a day, you will live on average 24-28 years less than average This is around 50 years of life expectancy for men and 55 for women.
+The international average from the Lancet study on alcohol and risk was estimated to be closer to 40 years of age.Try Desistal to Stop Drinking

 https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(18)30134-X/fulltext Risk thresholds for alcohol consumption

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4402015/ Mortality and life expectancy of people with alcohol use disorder in Denmark, Finland and Sweden